-In these carmelitas, milk chocolate chips and homemade caramel sandwiched in a oatmeal cookie-ness but in bar form.
-Perfect for any ones sweet tooth.
+Carmelitas have milk chocolate chips and homemade caramel sandwiched in a chewy oatmeal cookie-like bar!

 Whether you’re in charge of bringing the dessert to a party or you and a friend need to eat your feelings… carmelitas are just the thing.
 Not only are they fairly easy to whip up (having a jar of caramel in the fridge helps) but the crisp-crunchy exterior with a gooey middle is absolutely to die for.